Conservation Biology (BIO/ESS 149)

 Flora of California (BIO/ESS 133/ES 292)

-Introduces students to the plant diversity of California.
+Introduces students to the plant diversity of California and trains students in plant taxonomy.
 Consists of lectures, discussions, and field trips.
 Field trips focus on plant identification in coastal, Central Valley, and Sierra Nevada ecosystems and help illustrate concepts presented in lecture such as endemism, plant/soil interactions, and vegetation types.